Rostlab/nala/resources/corpora/corpora_document_selection.md

 ## Variome
 search query consisting of the three most common Lynch syndrome genes: ‘MLH1 or MSH2 or MSH6’

+Full:

+using PubMed Central® to loosely identify documents relevant to the genetics of Lynch syndrome, which covers inherited colon cancer as well as certain other cancers.
+This was done by using a search query consisting of the three most common Lynch syndrome genes: ‘MLH1 or MSH2 or MSH6’

 ## IDP4 and nala